 Overview of NCRFC Region Winter/Early Spring Conditions

-With this outlook, there is an above normal flood risk across Iowa, Missouri, Illinois, Indiana, Michigan, Wisconsin and the Mississippi headwaters in Minnesota.
 For a detailed discussion concerning the specific watersheds of the NCRFC area, please continue reading below.

 GREAT LAKES DRAINAGE